matteodibari/Bunq-Hackaton-2025/README.md

-# Bunq Hackathon 2025 Project
+# BunqBuddy - Hackathon 2025 Project

 ## Overview
 This project is developed for the Bunq Hackathon 2025.
 It includes tools and scripts for web scraping, data processing, and building a Streamlit-based application.
 The project leverages various Python libraries to handle tasks such as scraping Medium posts, processing embeddings, and interacting with AI models.